What is an Epilogue — and How To Write One Readers Won't Forget

 Recommended read: By the end of The Girl With The Dragon Tattoo, the central mystery has been firmly tied up and squared away.
 In the epilogue, the relationship between the protagonists, Lisbeth Salander and Mikael Blomkvist, is pointedly left on an unresolved, hanging note — and this lingering question about the future of their relationship propels us towards book two.

-Releases the tension
+DO: Release the tension

 If the ending of your story is especially suspenseful, an epilogue that alludes to the aftermath of these events can give readers a satisfying break in tension — especially, as editor Lourdes Venard advises, “if the characters have faced dangers or an upheaval to their life.”
 This doesn’t mean you have to wrap the story up with a Happily Ever After bow — just give the reader a chance to let go of the breath they were holding during your high-stakes finale.